Growing number of Republicans say Biden should have access to classified briefings

 Other Republicans suggested that Biden should receive the same briefings that he did as candidate.

 “At this point at least I think he should absolutely be getting intelligence briefings.
 The briefings he’s been getting as a candidate should continue.
-I think he should continue to get what he’s been getting and then let’s get to with the resolutions on some of these disputes.” said Sen. Josh Hawley (R-Mo.)
+I think he should continue to get what he’s been getting and then let’s get to with the resolutions on some of these disputes,” said Sen. Josh Hawley (R-Mo.).

 Annie Linskey contributed to this report.